-Bad Kissing Is A Deal-Breaker For 50% Of Brits, According To A New Study
+Kissing Is A Deal-Breaker For 50% Of Brits, So Here's How To Up Your Snogging Skills

 While they might not always be as magical as films would have us believe, first kisses are pretty important.
 You definitely want to feel something in that moment and for a reason I can’t quite put my finger on they're either amazing or rubbish.
 You’ve got to have chemistry if a relationship is going to progress.
 And when it comes to kissing people apparently aren’t playing games.
 A recent study has revealed 47 percent of Brits have considered ending a relationship over their partner's kissing skills.
 While some may see a bad kiss as a chance to teach their partner a thing or two others don’t want to stick around that long.

 July 6 is International Kissing Day so if you were ever going to have a cheeky smooch now is the time.
 In the run up to the big day dating app Plenty of Fish asked people how important a good first kiss is and it turns out it’s pretty crucial.
 A total of 47 percent of Brits have considered ending a relationship over their partner’s poor kissing ability and 56 percent said they wouldn’t organise a second date if the first one ended in a bad kiss.

 It looks like it’s all in the kiss.
 While their partners abilities were seen as pretty important the respondents were pretty confident in their own technique as 90 percent said they thought they were a great kisser.
 Nothing like a little bit of self confidence.